piskvorky/gensim/docs/src/auto_examples/010_tutorials/run_doc2vec_lee.rst

-Basically, greater than 95% of the inferred documents are found to be most similar to itself and about 5% of the time it is mistakenly most similar to another document. the checking of an inferred-vector against a training-vector is a sort of 'sanity check' as to whether the model is behaving in a usefully consistent manner, though not a real 'accuracy' value.
+Basically, greater than 95% of the inferred documents are found to be most similar to itself and about 5% of the time it is mistakenly most similar to another document.
+Checking the inferred-vector against a training-vector is a sort of 'sanity check' as to whether the model is behaving in a usefully consistent manner, though not a real 'accuracy' value.